scottericpetersen/pro-audio-on-linux/README.md

 # 2. The Linux Audio System

 The following section describes the ways your Linux system *might* handle audio.
 Typically, pro audio systems are configured to use JACK with PulseAudio and MIDI bridges, or more recently, to use Pipewire and its pulse and JACK interfaces.
-At the bottom of the stack is ALSA, which is the audio processing part of the Linux kernel.
+At the bottom of the stack is ALSA, the part of the Linux kernel that provides drivers for audio hardware.

 ```
 Example Audio Stack Using Pipewire